jan-riemenschneider/jan-riemenschneider/README.md

 ## 🚀 About Me

 - 💼 Currently enrolled in a Web Development Bootcamp to sharpen my skills in front-end and back-end technologies.
+- 📈 I have 9 years of experience in sales, where I developed strong communication and problem-solving skills, which I now bring into tech.
 - 🌱 I’m currently learning modern web development technologies, including JavaScript, React, and Next.js.
 - 💬 Ask me about web development, coding best practices, or anything tech-related!
-- 🎯 2024 Goals: Complete my bootcamp and work on real-world projects to apply my skills.
+- 🎯 2024 Goals: Complete my bootcamp, build real-world projects, and transition into a full-time developer role.
-- ⚡ Fun fact: I love mayonnaise on all kinds of food!
+- ⚡ Fun fact: I’m a passionate athlete and love cycling and running in my free time.
+And yes, I still love mayonnaise on all kinds of food!

 ## 🛠️ Languages and Tools